 You can read about this spiritual rest, nourishment, and medicine here and here.

 And you can also keep reading further in this series:

 Or, you can start reading from the beginning of the series here:

 You might also like these books about self-love:

 If you enjoyed this post, please consider sharing on social media.

 If you are a Christian or otherwise religious, you might think of this Love as a shining ray of God’s light, which is what you are.
-If you are not religious, you can think of this Love as a ray of light of the highest human potential—our potential for goodness, wisdom, compassion, joy, and creativity.
+And if you are not religious, you can think of this Love as a ray of light of the highest human potential—our potential for goodness, wisdom, compassion, joy, and creativity.